titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 If we wished to enter $x_2$ , we compute for all rows $\underline{b}_i$/$\underline{a}_{i2}$ (for $\underline{a}_{i2}$ **positive** ) and we drop the one with the minimum.

-An important note, we always start from an identity basis for two main reasons:
-1. It's easy to find and it's trivially invertible.
-2. Leads to an easy feasible solution, this way we know whether the problem is feasible or not.

 ### Example